isc1/QtThread01/README.md

 This program should display a window with a circle that gradually moves from left to right.
 Two worker threads "fight" over the x location locx, with one of the workers steadily "winning."
+A box is drawn near the scene center to help see where the circle ends up when the worker threads are done.

 The purpose of this app is to demonstrate a simple example of how threading might work to take advantage of multiple cpu cores.
 This code was written by an amateur hobbyist coder, and should not be used as the basis for any production systems without review by a professional developer.

 One important thing to notice when running this several times is that the circle end up at different positions every runtime.
 This is because the worker